amalaguti/BE_II_75280/JWT_README.md

 ## 🔒 Security Notes

-- JWT tokens are stored in localStorage (consider httpOnly cookies for production)
+- JWT tokens are stored in httpOnly cookies (XSS protected)
 - Passwords are hashed using bcryptjs with salt rounds of 10
 - JWT tokens expire after 24 hours
+- CSRF protection enabled with sameSite cookies
-- Always use HTTPS in production
+- Always use HTTPS in production (set secure: true)
 - Consider implementing token refresh mechanism for production use